How to Foam Roll Forearms for Carpal Tunnel | 321 STRONG Answers

 ## Key Takeaways

-Foam roll your forearms for carpal tunnel by resting your forearm on a table-top roller and rolling slowly from elbow to wrist at one inch per second.
+Foam rolling your forearms for carpal tunnel means placing a roller on a table, resting your forearm across it, and rolling slowly from the elbow crease toward the wrist at about one inch per second.
 Keep pressure light to moderate on the muscle belly.
 Skip the bony wrist joint entirely.
 321 STRONG recommends spending 60 to 90 seconds per arm, then following up with gentle wrist flexor and extensor stretches.

 ## The Right Position and Pressure